 Reported outbreaks are usually associated with common exposure in hotels and cruise ships or among tour groups.
 A few pathogens have been associated with outbreaks in travelers, including influenza virus, L. pneumophila, and Histoplasma capsulatum.
 The peak influenza season in the temperate Northern Hemisphere is December through February.
 In the temperate Southern Hemisphere, the peak influenza season is June through August.
 Travelers to tropical zones are at risk all year.
 Exposure to an infected person from another hemisphere, such as on a cruise ship or package tour, can lead to an outbreak of influenza at any time or place.

 Air-pressure changes during ascent and descent of aircraft can facilitate the development of sinusitis and otitis media.
-Direct airborne transmission aboard commercial aircraft is unusual because of frequent air recirculation and filtration, although influenza, tuberculosis, measles, and other diseases have resulted from transmission in modern aircraft.
-Transmission may occur between passengers who are seated near one another, usually through direct contact or droplets.
+Direct airborne transmission aboard commercial aircraft is unusual because recirculated air passes through a series of filters, and cabin air generally circulates in limited areas within the aircraft.
+Despite this, influenza, tuberculosis, measles, and other diseases have resulted from transmission in aircraft.
+Transmission may occur via several pathways, including direct physical contact, fomites, direct droplet spread, and suspended small particles.
 Intermingling of large numbers of people in locations such as airports, cruise ships, and hotels can also facilitate transmission of respiratory pathogens.

-The air quality at many travel destinations may not be optimal, and exposure to sulfur dioxide, nitrogen dioxide, carbon monoxide, ozone, and particulate matter is associated with a number of health risks, including respiratory tract inflammation, exacerbations of asthma and chronic obstructive pulmonary disease, impaired lung function, bronchitis, and pneumonia.
-Certain travelers have a higher risk for respiratory tract infection, including children, the elderly, and people with comorbid pulmonary conditions, such as asthma and chronic obstructive pulmonary disease (COPD).
+The air quality at many travel destinations may be poor, and exposure to sulfur dioxide, nitrogen dioxide, carbon monoxide, ozone, and particulate matter is associated with a number of health risks, including respiratory tract inflammation, exacerbations of asthma and chronic obstructive pulmonary disease (COPD), impaired lung function, bronchitis, and pneumonia.
+Certain travelers have a higher risk for respiratory tract infection, including children, the elderly, and people with comorbid pulmonary conditions such as asthma and COPD.